DasBytes/DasBytes/README.md

 ### Glad to see you here!
-I’m a passionate mobile and web developer who turned curiosity into craft and freelancing into a focused career.
-With hands-on experience in Android (Kotlin/Java), Flutter, and web technologies, I bring ideas to life through clean UI, smooth performance, and thoughtful user experiences.
+I’m a 4th-year CSE student and a passionate mobile and web developer with experience in Android (Kotlin/Java), Flutter, and modern web technologies.
+I build clean, intuitive, and scalable apps supported by Firebase and other backend services.
+Whether native or cross-platform, I aim to create products that look great, run smoothly, and offer meaningful user experiences.

-I specialize in building mobile apps that are efficient, intuitive, and scalable—supported by Firebase and modern backend services.
-Whether it’s crafting native Android apps or cross-platform solutions in Flutter, I aim to deliver products that feel light yet powerful, visually appealing yet highly functional.
-I’m also deeply interested in the evolving world of software—from app architecture and cloud integration to progressive web apps and real-time features.